Jrayp/Moku/README.md

     OCEAN = 97
 }

--- We will not be using the optional on_new_cell paramater, so its left blank -- 32 is the width and height of our tile images my_new_map = moku.new_from_tm("map_go#my_tilemap", "layer1" 32, 32)
+-- We will not be using the optional on_new_cell parameter, so its left blank -- 32 is the width and height of our tile images my_new_map = moku.new_from_tm("map_go#my_tilemap", "layer1" 32, 32)